2015-2016 Club Guide

 Sports FacilitiesStudent clubs may schedule the gym, tennis courts and playing fields.
 However, availability of these facilities is limited and a fee may be charged for gym facilities and lifeguards.
 Contact the Facilities Coordinator at 303.797.5692 or stop by Room M1735 for more information about scheduling rooms and facilities.
 Sports clubs may also contact local recreation centers or schools to schedule facilities for practices and games.

 Activities and EventsIn addition to College policies, clubs are bound by local, state and federal laws and should keep these parameters in mind when developing and conducting activities.
 Typical club activities may include, but are not limited to lectures and workshops, conferences, practices and competitions, outings and trips, or on-campus seminars.

 Ways to Promote Your ClubHere are some ideas for promoting your club events and activities:

 - Post information about your club and your events on the ACC website.
 Submit the information you would like on your club webpage to Student Affairs.
 Please allow 2-3 days for posting.

 - Create letter or legal size flyers and post them on bulletin boards labeled “Coming Attractions.”
-Flyers must contain an accommodation statement and clubs must follow the ACC posting policy when posting material on campus.
-All posters must be approved by the Director of Marketing.
+Flyers must contain an accommodation statement, and official ACC logo, and clubs must follow the ACC posting policy when posting material on campus.
+All posters must be approved by Student Affairs.
 For further information, see the ACC Posting Policy AP 14-17.

 - Use the college’s public area TV monitors to promote your club.
 Contact Student Affairs at 303.797.5668 on how to submit items for display.